vhsxuz/fullstack-project/README.md

 # fullstack-project
-Fullstack Development project, using NodeJS, Express, ReactJS, and MySQL
+Fullstack Development project using NodeJS, Express, ReactJS, and MySQL created by: Andreas alexander